trapexit/mergerfs/mkdocs/docs/index.md

 ## Features

-* Logically combine numerous filesystems/paths into a single mount point (JBOF: Just a Bunch of Filesystems)
+* Logically combine numerous filesystems/paths into a single mount point (JBOFS: Just a Bunch of File Systems)
 * Combine paths of the same or different filesystems
 * Ability to add or remove filesystems/paths without impacting the rest of the data